rizinorg/website/content/posts/year-2025-summary/index.md

 # 2025 summary

-This year we focused on finishing the RzIL migration (the work still continues in 2026) and the backbone of the Rizin subsystem
+This year we focused on completing the RzIL migration of the most used architectures (the work still continues in 2026) and the backbone of the Rizin subsystem

 ## Team

-A new member joined the Rizin Core community - [billow](https://github.com/b1llow).
+A new member joined the Rizin Core team - [billow](https://github.com/b1llow).

 ## Releases